ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 ![ColorPix](colorpix.png)

-We will looking for a variable in memory that matches to the X coordinate of the selected pixel on the screen.
-This value is displayed in application's window and underscored by red line in the screenshot.
+We will looking for a variable in memory that matches the X coordinate of a selected pixel on a screen.
+This value is displayed in the application's window and underscored by a red line in the screenshot.

 First task is looking for a segment which contains a variable with X coordinate.
 This task can be done in two steps: